 Understanding how the energy market works is key to reducing your annual bills and minimising your environmental footprint.

 There’s still a lot of confusion surrounding energy tariffs and how to switch, which means millions of people stick with the same provider year after year.
 As with most financial products, loyalty is rarely rewarded, and this simply means that millions of people are paying more than they need to for the same energy that comes into their homes – essentially subsidising big corporate companies.

 The situation got so bad with companies overcharging loyal customers, that the UK government had to step in to cap the amount that energy companies could charge, to stop them taking advantage of the situation.
 The challenge is that the price cap is set at a level that is still very high.
-The gap between the maximum amount you can be charged under the energy price cap and the market leading rates can be as much as around £380 for a typical household receiving their gas and electricity from the same supplier.
+The gap between the maximum amount you can be charged under the energy price cap and the market leading rates can be as much as £250 for a household receiving their gas and electricity from the same supplier.

 There are a number of reasons why people are reluctant to switch providers – often people are worried that they may have to have new pipes or meters installed if they switch supplier, or that it could mean they lose their supply – both of which are almost always untrue.
 The energy regulator Ofgem is so passionate about encouraging people to switch providers, that it has made it easier than ever for people to switch energy supplier.